 Texas A&M University encourages students to exercise all of their rights under the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g).
-Operating under the premise that the educational process is a cooperative venture between a student and the University, we emphasize the following rights of eligible students:
+Operating under the premise that the educational process is a cooperative venture between a student and the university, the university emphasizes the following rights of students:

 For procedures on how to inspect and review or correct education records, please refer to the Texas A&M University Standard Administrative Procedure on Student Records.